AtilaDev/expo-calendar-helper/README.md

 - calendarTitle: Calendar title
 - calendarColor: Calendar color
-- nameCalendarStore: name to save in the mobile using Expo.SecureStore inside "nameCalendarStore" is stored the calendarId, you can get it using Expo.SecureStore.getItemAsync()
+- nameCalendarStore: name to save in the mobile using SecureStore inside "nameCalendarStore" is stored the calendarId, you can get it using SecureStore.getItemAsync()

 #